• Skip to primary navigation

 How to Build:

-Prepare the IR LED Board:
+Make IR LED Board:

-Prepare the Phototransistor Board:
+Make Phototransistor Board:

-• Fix the phototransistor L14F1 on another board.
+• Fix phototransistor L14F1 on other board.

-Connect the LEDs and Buzzer:
+Connect LEDs and Buzzer:

 Adjust VR1: